-4.2.3.11 Action 2024 - 11: Conduct an Assessment of Critical Buildings to Understand Existing Protections
+4.2.3.13 Action 2024 - 13: Conduct an Assessment of Critical Buildings to Understand Existing Protections against Flooding, Extreme Temperatures, Wind Loads, and Snow Loads

 - Category: Property Protection

-- Description: Evaluate the safety measures, structural integrity, and resilience of key infrastructure within the City.
+- Description: Evaluate the safety measures, structural integrity, and resilience of key infrastructure within the City against flooding, extreme temperatures, high winds, and winter weather.
 This process includes inspecting buildings for compliance with current safety standards, identifying vulnerabilities, and assessing the effectiveness of existing protective and mitigation measures.
-The assessment will be carried out by professionals using a combination of onsite inspections, review of building plans, and consultations with building managers and emergency personnel.
+The assessment will be carried out by professionals using a combination of on-site inspections, review of building plans, and consultations with building managers and emergency personnel.
 Action 2024 16 will create the list of buildings that require assessments.

-- Hazard(s) Addressed: All Hazards
+- Hazard(s) Addressed: All Natural Hazards

 - Lead Agency Assigned: Department of Public Property

 - Partner Agency Assigned: PEMA

 - Time Frame: Long Term

 - Cost Estimate: Significant

 - Potential Funding Sources: City of Providence Budget

 - Benefits: Provides the City with an understanding of known vulnerabilities; Improves preparedness by allowing for more informed planning and resource allocation to enhance the resilience of essential infrastructure

-4.2.3.12 Action 2024 - 12: Conduct Risk Assessment of Coastal/Riverine Flooding and Stormwater Infrastructure
+4.2.3.14 Action 2024 - 14: Conduct Risk Assessment of Coastal/Riverine Flooding and Stormwater Infrastructure

-- Category: Property Protection - Description: Identify at-risk structures, then develop projects and/or policies to address risks and establish process for maintenance of stormwater ponds. - Hazard(s) Addressed: Coastal Flooding/Sea Level Rise; Riverine Flooding - Lead Agency Assigned: Department of Public Works; Narragansett Bay Commission - Partner Agency Assigned: Rhode Island Department of Environmental Management - Time Frame: Long Term - Cost Estimate: Moderate - Potential Funding Sources: Pre-Disaster Mitigation Program; Hazard Mitigation Grant Program - Benefits: Identifies vulnerabilities by assessing the risk of coastal and riverine flooding and evaluating the current condition of stormwater infrastructure, allowing for targeted improvements; Informs mitigation strategies by providing detailed risk analysis, enabling the development of effective and prioritized mitigation measures to protect against flooding; Supports grant applications by providing documented risk assessments that can strengthen applications for funding and grants aimed at flood mitigation and infrastructure improvements
+- Category: Property Protection - Description: Identify at-risk structures, then develop projects and/or policies to address risks and establish process for maintenance of stormwater ponds. - Hazard(s) Addressed: Coastal Flooding/Sea Level Rise; Riverine Flooding - Lead Agency Assigned: Department of Public Works; Narragansett Bay Commission - Partner Agency Assigned: Rhode Island Department of Environmental Management - Time Frame: Long Term - Cost Estimate: Moderate - Potential Funding Sources: Hazard Mitigation Grants - Benefits: Identifies vulnerabilities by assessing the risk of coastal and riverine flooding and evaluating the current condition of stormwater infrastructure, allowing for targeted improvements; Informs mitigation strategies by providing detailed risk analysis, enabling the development of effective and prioritized mitigation measures to protect against flooding; Supports grant applications by providing documented risk assessments that can strengthen applications for funding and grants aimed at flood mitigation and infrastructure improvements

-4.2.3.13 Action 2024 - 13: Create a Post-Earthquake Dam Inspection Process
+4.2.3.15 Action 2024 - 15: Create a Post-Earthquake Dam Inspection Process